If we’re honest, studying the Bible can be a little intimidating.

-I created these worksheets in order to help myself dive deeply into the text in a way that wasn’t overwhelming.
-Walking through these worksheets as I study my Bible helps me to focus solely on the Word itself.
-It also guards me from making my quiet time or the Bible about ME or what I want to get out of my time in the Word.
+I created this guide in order to help myself dive deeply into the text in a way that wasn’t overwhelming.
+Walking through this guide as I study my Bible helps me to focus solely on the Word itself.
+It also guards me from making the Bible about ME or what I want to get out of it.

-I find it helpful to print out the text and put it into a binder or on a clipboard.
+I find it helpful to print out the text of the Scripture I’m studying (double-spaced!) and put it into a binder or on a clipboard along with this guide.
 I then make all of my markings, underlines, word study notes, and questions in between the text or in the margins.

 I hope you find this to be a helpful tool in seeking the character of God through His Word.

-- Blue Letter Bible website or app – if you’re a nerd like me and like digging into the meanings of the original Greek and Hebrew words – this is a great resource!
+- Blue Letter Bible website or app: if you like digging into the meanings of the original Greek and Hebrew words, this is a great resource!
 It also provides links to commentaries for the verse or passage you’re reading

-- Another resource for the nerd: Precept Austin has incredible Greek and Hebrew word studies for when you want to take a deep dive into a particular word.
+- Precept Austin also has incredible Greek and Hebrew word studies for when you want to take a deep dive into a particular word.

 - Desiring God’s website has articles and sermons on almost every topic imaginable.
-Often if I’m looking for further insight into a book or chapter of the Bible, I just check out Piper’s sermons on that section of Scripture
+Often if I’m looking for further insight into a book or chapter of the Bible, I just look up sermons on that section of Scripture

 - If you’re studying the Psalms, Charles Spurgeon’s chapter-by-chapter commentaries are incredible